tanishpophale53/Employee-Monitoring-System/README.md

 #### How to connect the sqlite data to google sheets?

 One can use pygsheets library of python in order to connect the sqlite data to google sheets.
+Detailed guide is in appendix section below.
+After following the guide, you should include the json file in your project directory.

 #### How to create user interface using PyQt easily without programming?